AnnexLabs/AnnexUI/README.md

 | templates                 | Object            | ❌         | (see ...)             | Map of templates that should be used in Annex rendering.                                              |

+### Debugging
+Annex tries to communicate installation and instantiation errors clealy through DevTools console.
+During integration, ensure you have your console open to view tips on how to get your integration working properly.

 ### HTMLElement Interactions
 Below are examples of elements that trigger various actions when the loaded page